 ~~ The first section of this topic is shown below ~~

-- Inciting pathogens: M. avium complex, M. tuberculosis (30% of cases), and other mycobacteria, CMV, Cryptococcus, Pneumocystis jiroveci, Leishmania, HSV, VZV, hepatitis B and C, JC virus, HHV8 (Kaposi’s and Castleman’s), JC virus (PML), and others.
+- Inciting pathogens: M. avium complex, M. tuberculosis, and other mycobacteria, CMV, Cryptococcus, Pneumocystis jiroveci, Leishmania, HSV, VZV, hepatitis B and C, JC virus, HHV8 (Kaposi’s and Castleman’s), JC virus (PML), and others.

-- Common Sx (varies according to causative pathogen): fever, localized lymphadenophathy/lymphadenitis, abscesses, pneumonia, vitritis, CNS disease, hepatitis, and dermatologic manifestations.
+- Common Sx (varies according to causative pathogen): fever, localized lymphadenophathy/lymphadenitis, abscesses, pneumonia, vitritis, CNS disease, hepatitis, mass effects, and dermatologic manifestations including eosinophilic folliculitis.

 - Presentations of OIs may be atypical (eg, MAC: localized granulomatous lymphadenopathy without mycobacteremia; CMV: vitritis; PML: enhancing CNS lesions; Cryptococcus: marked CSF leukocytosis).

-- Despite high risk (>25%) of paradoxical worsening in pts with active TB after initiation of ART, overall mortality improved in coinfected pts with CD4< 100 treated with ART.
+- Despite high risk (>25%) of paradoxical worsening in pts with active TB after initiation of ART, overall mortality reduced in pts with CD4 < 100 treated with ART and TB therapy.